awsdocs/amazon-dynamodb-developer-guide/doc_source/encryption.tutorial.md

 1. Choose the table that you want to update, and then choose the **Overview** tab\.

 1. Choose **Manage Encryption**\.
-![\[Screenshot of table settings in the console showing the default encryption.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/encryption-manage.png)
+![\[Screenshot of table settings in the console showing the default encryption.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/encryption-manage.png)![\[Screenshot of table settings in the console showing the default encryption.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Screenshot of table settings in the console showing the default encryption.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

 1. Choose an encryption type\.
-![\[Screenshot of encryption settings on the console showing encryption types radio buttons.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/encryption-change.PNG)
+![\[Screenshot of encryption settings on the console showing encryption types radio buttons.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/encryption-change.PNG)![\[Screenshot of encryption settings on the console showing encryption types radio buttons.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Screenshot of encryption settings on the console showing encryption types radio buttons.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)
    +  **Default** – AWS owned CMK\.
 The key is owned by DynamoDB \(no additional charge\)\.
    + **KMS** – Customer managed CMK\.
 The key is stored in your account and is created, owned, and managed by you \(AWS KMS charges apply\)\.
    +  **KMS** – AWS managed CMK\.
 The key is stored in your account and is managed by AWS Key Management Service \(AWS KMS charges apply\)\.